valignatev/ddd-dynamic/README.md

 [Implementing Domain-Driven Design in PHP](https://dzone.com/articles/implementing-domain-driven-design-in-php) - Introduce Domain Driven Design and how to Implementing in Laravel with PHP by Alireza Rahmani Khalili.

-[Event Sorcery](https://www.eventsorcery.com) - Learn to build event sourced domain driven applications with Python.
+[Event Sorcery](https://www.eventsorcery.com) - Detailed blog with lengthy articles about building event sourced domain driven applications with Python.

 ## Talks, videos, Podcasts